angelh-16/nhanes_inferential_2021_23/README.md

 ## Questions for Analysis

-1. "Is there **an association** between marital status (married or not married) and education level (bachelor’s degree or higher vs. less than a bachelor’s degree)?"
+**1. "Is there an association between marital status (married or not married) and education level (bachelor’s degree or higher vs. less than a bachelor’s degree)?"
      - Variables: `DMDMARTZ` (marital status) and `DMDEDUC2` (education level).
-Recode as specified.
+Recode as specified.**
+       \
+   There is an association between marital status and education level (p < 0.05).

-2. "Is there **a difference in the mean** sedentary behavior time between those who are married and those who are not married?"
+**2. "Is there a difference in the mean sedentary behavior time between those who are married and those who are not married?"
-     - Variables: `DMDMARTZ` (marital status, recoded) and `PAD680` (sedentary behavior time, cleaned).
+     - Variables: `DMDMARTZ` (marital status, recoded) and `PAD680` (sedentary behavior time, cleaned).**
+       \
+There is a difference in the mean sedentary behavior time between those who are married and those who are not married (p < 0.05).

-3. "How do age and marital status affect systolic blood pressure?"
+**3. "How do age and marital status affect systolic blood pressure?"
-     - Variables: `RIDAGEYR` (age), `DMDMARTZ` (marital status, recoded), and `BPXOSY3` (systolic blood pressure).
+     - Variables: `RIDAGEYR` (age), `DMDMARTZ` (marital status, recoded), and `BPXOSY3` (systolic blood pressure).**
+       \
+Result is statistically significant(p < 0.05).

-4. "Is there a **correlation** between self-reported weight and minutes of sedentary behavior?"
+**4. "Is there a correlation between self-reported weight and minutes of sedentary behavior?"
-     - Variables: `WHD020` (self-reported weight, cleaned) and `PAD680` (sedentary behavior time, cleaned).
+     - Variables: `WHD020` (self-reported weight, cleaned) and `PAD680` (sedentary behavior time, cleaned).**

-5. (Creative Analysis): Develop your own unique question using at least one of the variables listed above.
-Ensure that your question can be answered using one of the following tests: chi-square, t-test, ANOVA, or correlation.
-Clearly state your question, explain why you chose the test, and document your findings.
+       \
+There is a correlation between self-reported weight and minutes of sedentary behavior (p < 0.05).
+Correlation strength: weak

+**5. "Is there an association between education level and being overweight?"
+     - Variables: DMDEDUC2  (education level) and WHD020 (self-reported weight, cleaned).**
+       \
+Result: There is no association between education level and overweight status (p ≥ 0.05).